kennyfraser/wp-sync-test/_pages/step-4-configure-and-install-dcos.md

     :   This parameter specifies the SSH username, for example `centos`.

     **superuser_password**

-    :   This parameter specifies the Admin password.
+    :   This parameter specifies the hashed Admin password.
 This password is required for using DCOS.
+For example:

+            superuser_password: $6$rounds=656000$v55tdnlMGNoSEgYH$1JAznj58MR.Bft2wd05KviSUUfZe45nsYsjlEl84w34pp48A9U2GoKzlycm3g6MBmg4cQW9k7iY4tpZdkWy9t1

     **superuser_username**
     :   This parameter specifies the Admin username.
 This username is required for using DCOS.